 While Lyme disease is scary, here’s the thing; you shouldn't let the fear of it stop us from enjoying the outdoors.
 Being in nature is good for the soul and for the body.
 Keeping your immune system is key so that you can fight off all kinds of infections, including Lyme Disease.

-Having a healthy immune system is the single biggest step we can take to being prepared for any type of invasion; and managing stress is a big part of that.
+Having a healthy immune system is the single biggest step we can take to being prepared for any type of health concern; and managing stress is a big part of that.

 Of course, avoiding tick bites is key.
 Following are tips for not getting bitten by those pesky ticks in the first place.